 Natural resources: iron ore, nickel, zinc, copper, gold, lead, molybdenum, potash, diamonds, silver, fish, timber, wildlife, coal, petroleum, natural gas, hydropower

 Currency: Canada Dollar (CAD; symbol C$) = 100 cents.
 Notes are in denominations of C$100, 50, 20, 10 and 5.
 Coins are in denominations of C$2 and 1, and 25, 10, 5 and 1 cents.

 Exchange rates: Canada dollars (CAD) per US dollar - 0.9801 (2011 est.), 1.0302 (2010 est.), 1.1431 (2009), 1.0364 (2008), 1.0724 (2007), 1.1334 (2006), 1.2118 (2005), 1.301 (2004), 1.4011 (2003)

 Credit/Debit Cards and ATM's: All major credit and debit cards are widely accepted.
 ATM's are widely available.

 Traveller's Cheques: To avoid additional exchange rate charges, travellers are advised to take traveller's cheques in Canada Dollars; these are widely negotiable.

 Inflation rate (consumer prices): 2.1% (2007 est.), 2.8% (2011 est.)

 Other Canada Economy Info

-We hope that your Canada job search has been successful and you will get Canada visa too.
-So, if your Canada cover letter and Canada resume are ready, you may distribute them to your future employers or job recruiters and start preparing for a Canada job interview.
+We hope that your Canada job search has been successful and you have a Canada visa with a Canada work permit too.
+So, if your Canada cover letter and Canada resume are ready, you may distribute them to your future employers and start preparing for a Canada job interview.

 Good luck with the Canada economy info!